jnozzi/cocoadev.com/markdown/AnimationTechniquesAndCocoa.md

 	Before any thought can be given to animation, a simple fact must be considered: movement is quantized.
 Any motion can be divided into a number of parts, by time or by distance moved(or type of motion).
 On a computer, it is easiest to quantize by time.
 A "frame" of animation is simply a given picture of the animating object at a given location.
 When different images are presented to a human in quick succession, the illusion of motion is created.
 The speed at which frames are drawn is called the "framerate" and is measured in frames per second(fps).  **To best present the illusion of motion, framerate must be constant and fairly high**(television's framerate is 30 FPS; most games are either that or 60)** and the distance an object moves between frames must be fairly low**(in the following examples, the character will move 4 pixels every frame, for 8 frames; a total of 32 pixels will be moved.)**.**

-	General/NSTimer is a powerful class, but its interface is unwieldy for one who wants to use it in a lot of different classes in different inheritance heirarchies.
-Additionally, General/NSTimer usage generally requires creation of a method with an ugly extraneous argument.
-General/OSAnimationTimer solves both of these problems.
+	NSTimer is a powerful class, but its interface is unwieldy for one who wants to use it in a lot of different classes in different inheritance heirarchies.
+Additionally, NSTimer usage generally requires creation of a method with an ugly extraneous argument.
+OSAnimationTimer solves both of these problems.

 	There isn't much to say for timing.
-Usage of General/OSAnimationTimer is straightforward:
+Usage of OSAnimationTimer is straightforward:

-/*an instance variable, General/OSAnimationTimer*timer, has been initialized in -init already.  another instance variable, frameNumber, is an unsigned integer which is accessed below to help make sure the entire animation occurs(General/NSTimer sometimes fires unreliably).
+/*an instance variable, OSAnimationTimer*timer, has been initialized in -init already.  another instance variable, frameNumber, is an unsigned integer which is accessed below to help make sure the entire animation occurs(NSTimer sometimes fires unreliably).
 A third instance variable, 'view', is the view into which this object which animates will be drawn.
-A fourth instance variable, drawPos, is the General/NSPoint to which this object will be composited.
+A fourth instance variable, drawPos, is the NSPoint to which this object will be composited.
 The image for this object is 32 pixels by 32 pixels.*/

 -(void)beginAnimation
 {
 	[self setFrameNumber:0];
-	General/self timer] start];
+	self timer] start];
 }

 -(double)framerate